mdavoodi/www/source/blog/2015-04-21-atlas-mindset.html.markdown

 * There should never be hard-coded IP addresses or stale values in a service configuration.
 Instead systems should leverage service discovery for dynamic values.
 The rapid rate of change in the modern datacenter, combined with build-time configuration, necessitate dynamic configurations using service discovery.

 ## HashiCorp Product Development
-The above beliefs on responsible infrastructure management lay the foundation for our product development:
+The above beliefs about responsible infrastructure management lay the foundation for our product development:

 * Packer enables simple, repeatable, and automated build-time configuration
 * Packer and Terraform enable service and infrastructure configuration to be represented as code and shared with teams for collaboration.